 With the dramatic change in scenery, McClellan had his struggles adjusting to pro basketball life abroad.
 His rookie year, he tried to cook a pizza in his apartment, but when he pulled it out the pizza had been burnt to a crisp.
 But with no other options for dinner, he ate his crunchy pizza.

-McClellan’s basketball odyssey has taken from the states to countries like Belgium, Germany and Greece.
+McClellan’s basketball odyssey has taken him from the states to countries like Belgium, Germany and Greece.
 It had also led him to have chance encounters with onetime GU teammates on the same basketball journey.

 Jeremy Jones recalled how he crossed paths with McClellan when his team, the Kapfenberg Bulls, needed to fill a roster spot once a guard was injured.
 Jones was about to text his coach McClellan’s name when he got a message from his coach asking if Jones could tell him anything about a guy named Eric McClellan.
 Three weeks later, McClellan signed with the team.